Humanoid-Human/ssg/README.md

 # ssg
-Simple static site generator.
+Simple static site generator from GitHub-flavoured Markdown.

-By default, the source (Markdown) goes in `src`, and the output goes in `_site`.
-These paths can be configured.

-`ssg` uses the GFM extension to CommonMark.

 ## Usage
 `ssg init`: Initializes the current directory.
 This command generates the `_site`,